CenterEdge/Yardarm/README.md

 # Related files will be output beside that file.
 ```

+## Source Code

+Source code for the generated SDKs is created dynamically, in-memory and is never persisted
+to disk.
+This is an intentional decision for performance.
+However, the source code itself
+may be useful.
+Perhaps a decompiler would like to offer a better-formatted look at your
+generated SDK.
+Or perhaps the SDK consumer would like to step through the SDK code in their
+debugger.

+This is supported using the `--embed` command line switch.
+When this switch is set, the generated
+code will be formatted with standard whitespace and embedded in the PDB file with any symbols
+output.
+If generating a NuGet package, they will be included in the `snupkg` file.
+This makes
+the source code available to modern debuggers and decompilers.

+Note: To debug into a generated SDK in Visual Studio, be sure to uncheck Just My Code in the
+debugging options of Visual Studio.

 ## A note on System.Text.Json support

 When using System.Text.Json, it is recommended that you target net6.0 at a minimum.
 Multi-targeting and including